stsiwo/sts_blogs/README.md

       * 2.3.
 Setup App
         * 2.3.1: project env vars
           * 2.3.1.1 create 'docker-compose.<env_name>.secrets' to store and setup sensitive info
+      * 2.4.
+Backupper Setup:
+        * get backup data & log from each docker service and send to GCS (Cloud Storage)
+        * maybe this can be automate; include startup script
+        * 2.4.1: preparation
+          * 2.4.1.1: add scope of full control to GCS to your instance; enable to read/write gcs from your instance

+### GCP Compute Engine Template for Staging/Production Server

+  1. add metadata
+      1. 'enable-oslogin': TRUE
+  2. add startup script
+  3. API scope
+      1. full scope for GCS

 ### NOTE
   - staging server/production server use different nginx config due to ssl config